gil2rok/gil2rok/README.md

 Currently on my mind:
 - Discrete flow matching 🌊
 - Running 100s of MCMC chains on GPUs ⛓️
-- How to get rid of LaTeX compilation warnings
+- How to get rid of LaTeX compilation warnings ⚠️
+- JAX is cool 😎